Step 1 - What is the wavelength of your source?

 Dark current or dark count is always a consideration in low light level applications or where the dynamic range exceeds 105 (dynamic range is simply the ratio of the highest to the lowest light level measured).

-- Dark current and count rate increase with pmt diameter.
+- Dark current and count rate increase with PMT diameter.

-- Dark current and count rate increase with pmt temperature.
+- Dark current and count rate increase with PMT temperature.

 - Dark current increases approximately linearly with gain.